Refugee-Learning-Accelerator/rla-course-central/challenge1/project.md

 ### What challenges did you face?

-*[One of the biggest challenges we face was that we didn’t have any experience in building chatbots and that we didn’t have much content.]*
+*[One of the biggest challenges we faced was that we didn’t have any experience in building chatbots and that we didn’t have much content.]*

 ### What aspect of the chatbot do you like best?